TartanLlama/tartanllama.github.io/_posts/2017-01-03-deduction-on-the-left.md

 ----------------------------

 Perhaps you think that this trick is more trouble than its worth for a small example like the above.
-Here are some real-world examples of templated conversion operators, some of which also use proxy objects.
+Mostly I just thought it was a cool trick to have in one's arsenal, but here are some real-world examples of templated conversion operators, some of which also use proxy objects.

 * [`boost::nfp::named_parameter`](http://www.boost.org/doc/libs/1_62_0/libs/test/doc/html/header/boost/test/utils/named_params_hpp.html) uses this trick to trace misuses of invalid parameters.
 * [`boost::python::override`](http://www.boost.org/doc/libs/1_50_0/libs/python/doc/v2/wrapper.html) uses it to implicitly convert objects returned from Python.